iCepa/iCepa/README.md

     2. An extension bundle ID (`com.example.iCepa.extension`)
     3. A group ID (`group.com.example.iCepa`)

-- *Before* ever touching the project configuration, update `Shared/iCepa-iOS.xcconfig` with these.
+- *Before* ever touching the project configuration, update `iCepa-iOS.xcconfig` with these.
     Xcode will mess up your configuration, otherwise.

 - Automatic signing *will not work*, instead it requires some manual set up in Apple's